epinio/docs/docs/troubleshooting/minio.md

 # Accessing Epinio's Internal MinIO Service

-There are several ways to make an internal S3-compatible MinIO service available for debugging purposes.
-In this document, we will cover only two of them, exposing the Minio-console web interface and accessing the Minio service through the AWS CLI.
-In both cases we will expose the internal service by using `NodePort` service type.
+There are several ways to make Epinio's internal S3-compatible MinIO service available for debugging purposes.
+In this document, we will cover only two of them, first exposing the Minio-console web interface and then accessing the Minio service through the AWS CLI.
+In both cases we will expose the internal service through a kubernetes `NodePort` service.

 :::caution